probeiuscorp/git-clone-client/README.md

 ```

 > [!NOTE]
-> This package depends on node:zlib, node:crypto and node:buffer.
+> This package uses node:zlib, node:crypto and node:buffer.
 > To use different packages, fork and change imports of `src/git-objects.ts`.